silviutroscot/istari-vision/docs/DesignDoc.md

 ## Testing

-- We use a code coverage tool that will display in README the percentage of coverage we currently have
+- We use a code coverage tool that will display the percentage of coverage we currently have
-- The private key for that tool will be held as a repository secret
+- We can add the coverage percentage in readme using codecov tool

 ### Unit testing